5 Investigating limits with Julia

 Select an item

 The SymPy package for Julia provides a means to for Julia users to interact with the SymPy add-on for the Python programming language.
-This package is loaded by the MTH229 package.
 The SymPy package provides symbolic math features.
 One such feature is the ability to perform symbolically the limit of \(f(x)\) as \(x\) approaches \(c\).

 @syms x